Ion Dumitru

-Ion Dumitru (born 2 January 1950), commonly known as Liță Dumitru, is a Romanian former professional footballer, and manager who played as a midfielder from 1967 until 1989.
+Ion Dumitru (born 2 January 1950), commonly known as Liță Dumitru, is a Romanian former professional football player and manager who is technical director at Liga II club Concordia Chiajna.
+He played as a midfielder.

-He is currently a youth coach at the Kalonji Soccer Academy in Atlanta, Georgia.

 Career

 A Romanian international, Dumitru represented his country at the 1970 FIFA World Cup.
 Regarded as one of Romania's greatest players he won the Romanian Footballer of the Year in 1973 and 1975.

-International stats

-International goals
+Career statistics

 Scores and results table.
 "Score" indicates the score after the player's goal: